Kubernetes and Helm charts¶

 Deploy and orchestrate kdb+ processes in the cloud

-At the core of the example application is a simple tickerplant (TP), realtime database (RDB), and historical database (HDB) application extended from from the core scripts.
+At the core of the example application is a simple tickerplant (TP), realtime database (RDB), and historical database (HDB) application extended from the core scripts.

 Tickerplant Transaction log file creation and recovery Simple subscription and publish End of Day configuration and triggering RDB Simple subscriptions Transaction log recovery Gateway Async/sync queries Callback queries Example Gateway API HDB Simple API for HDB reload Shared Storage Example usage of cloud storage classes Data persistence on pod restarts